ahale/salt-playground/README.md

     root@admin1:~# salt '*' saltutil.sync_all
     root@admin1:~# salt -G 'cluster:demo' state.sls firewall

+Its best to ensure the ring master devices is correct in the pillar then configure the services server first since it generates rings and runs the ring-master service.
+This allows nodes to grab the rings as soon as they get ring-minion installed and avoid a second highstate to enable the services that would have failed due to missing rings.

+    root@admin1:~# salt -G 'stype:services' state.highstate

 Then finally deploy the cluster.

     root@admin1:~# salt -G 'cluster:demo' state.highstate